-Every Freelancer.com project asks you the same question: what is your bid amount?
+Every Freelancer.com project asks you the same question: what's your bid amount?
 Most freelancers answer it by glancing at the average bid displayed on the page, nudging slightly below it, and submitting.
 The result is a bid that looks like everyone else's, earns like everyone else's, and gets ignored like everyone else's.
-Understanding how much to bid on Freelancer.com is not about finding a magic number — it is about reading the project, the client, and the competitive landscape to set a price that signals competence rather than desperation.
+Understanding how much to bid on Freelancer.com isn't about finding a magic number.
+It's about reading the project, the client, and the competitive landscape to set a price that signals competence rather than desperation.

 Why Your Bid Amount Is a Ranking Signal

 Freelancer.com's bid ranking algorithm weighs your bid amount alongside your reviews, completion rate, and response time.
-A bid that is drastically above or below the project's expected range can push your proposal out of the client's default view.
-The platform shows clients an "average bid" on every project page, and many clients use that number as a benchmark — anything too far above feels expensive, anything too far below raises questions about quality.
+A bid that's drastically above or below the project's expected range can push your proposal out of the client's default view.
+The platform shows clients an "average bid" on every project page, and many clients use that number as a benchmark.
+Anything too far above feels expensive; anything too far below raises questions about quality.

 The bid amount also functions as a proxy for professionalism.
-A freelancer who bids $250 on a project where the average is $80 is either wildly overestimating the scope or has not read the brief.
-A freelancer who bids $15 on the same project is signaling either inexperience or a willingness to race to the bottom.
-Both extremes get filtered out — by the algorithm and by the client's own judgment.
-The sweet spot is not the average itself but the range that communicates "I understand this project and I am fairly compensated for the work it requires."
+A freelancer who bids $250 on a project where the average is $80 is either wildly overestimating the scope or hasn't read the brief.
+A freelancer who bids $15 on the same project is signaling inexperience or a willingness to race to the bottom.
+Both extremes get filtered out, by the algorithm and by the client's own judgment.
+The sweet spot isn't the average itself but the range that communicates competence and fair value for the work the project actually requires.

 Five Factors That Should Determine Your Bid Price

 Setting a bid amount without a framework is guessing.
-When you are deciding how much to bid on Freelancer.com, these five factors give you a repeatable process for pricing any project.
+When you're deciding how much to bid on Freelancer.com, these five factors give you a repeatable process for pricing any project.

-1. Project scope and complexity.
+Project scope and complexity.
 Read the description carefully enough to estimate hours.
-A "simple website" that includes responsive design, a CMS, payment integration, and deployment is not simple — it is a multi-week engagement.
+A "simple website" that includes responsive design, a CMS, payment integration, and deployment isn't simple.
+It's a multi-week engagement.
 Break the deliverables into tasks, estimate each one, and multiply by your target hourly rate.
 If the total exceeds the client's stated budget, decide whether the project is worth a compromise or whether you should skip it entirely.

-2. Client's budget range.
+Client's budget range.
 Freelancer.com lets clients set a budget range on fixed-price projects.
 This range is the single most honest signal the client gives you about what they expect to pay.
 Bidding above the top of the range rarely works unless you have extraordinary credentials for that specific project.
-Bidding at or near the bottom signals that you are either new or undervaluing yourself.
-The strongest bids land in the middle-to-upper portion of the range — high enough to communicate confidence, low enough to stay within the client's comfort zone.
+Bidding at or near the bottom signals that you're either new or undervaluing yourself.
+The strongest bids land in the middle-to-upper portion of the range: high enough to communicate confidence, low enough to stay within the client's comfort zone.

-3. Your experience and track record.
-A freelancer with fifty completed projects and a 5.0 rating can charge more than someone with three reviews and no portfolio — the market values reduced risk.
-If you are early in your Freelancer.com career, bidding slightly below market rate to build your portfolio is legitimate.
+Your experience and track record.
+A freelancer with fifty completed projects and a 5.0 rating can charge more than someone with three reviews and no portfolio.
+The market values reduced risk.
+If you're early in your Freelancer.com career, bidding slightly below market rate to build your portfolio is legitimate.
 Do it intentionally, with a plan to raise your prices after every five completed projects.
 The trap is staying at the "new freelancer" price permanently.

-4. Current market rate for the skill.
+Current market rate for the skill.
 Different skills command different rates.
 A React developer can charge more than a generic "web developer" for the same scope because the skill is more specialized.
 Research what freelancers with your skill set charge by browsing completed projects in your category.
-Factor in the Freelancer.com fees — the platform takes 10% (minimum $5) — when setting your floor price.
+Also factor in the Freelancer.com fees: the platform takes 10% (minimum $5), and a lot of people forget that when setting their floor price.

-5. Competition density on the project.
+Competition density on the project.
 A project with ten bids is a different pricing environment than one with a hundred.
 Low-competition projects give you more room to price at your true rate.
 High-competition projects force a tougher choice: bid competitively to stay visible, or hold your rate and rely on proposal quality.
-If you are winning one in ten bids, you can afford to price higher and accept a lower volume of wins.
+If you're winning one in ten bids, you can probably afford to price higher and accept a lower volume of wins.

 The Average Bid Trap — Why Matching the Mean Loses Money

 Freelancer.com displays an average bid on every project.
-It is tempting to use this number as your anchor — bid slightly below it and call it strategic.
+It's tempting to use this number as your anchor.
+Bid slightly below it and call it strategic.
 The problem is that the average bid is often wrong for your specific situation.

 Instead of anchoring to the average, anchor to your own calculation.
 Estimate the hours, apply your rate, compare the result to the client's budget range, and adjust based on how much you want the project.
-The average bid is useful as a sanity check — if your calculated price is three times the average, you may have misread the scope — but it should never be your starting point.
+The average bid is useful as a sanity check (if your calculated price is three times the average, you may have misread the scope), but it shouldn't be your starting point.
+Ever.

 Bid Pricing Strategies That Win Projects